stilljake/serverless-munki/README.md

 ### Munki

-You can administer your munki repo whatever way you are used to by checking out your GitHub repo locally and making your required changes inside the `munki_repo` folder.
+You can populate and administer your munki repo whatever way you are used to by checking out your GitHub repo locally and making your required changes inside the `munki_repo` folder.
 When changes are pushed to the remote Master branch, they will be automatically synced to your S3 bucket via the `sync-repo` workflow.

 #### Clean Repo